Stupv/collabmd-aie/README.md

 - **Quick switcher + outline** — move around large vaults and long documents faster
 - **Standalone diagram files** — open `.mmd` / `.mermaid` or `.puml` / `.plantuml` files in side-by-side editor + preview, or `.excalidraw` files in direct preview mode

 Your filesystem is the source of truth.
-CollabMD reads files from disk, uses Yjs for the realtime collaboration layer, and writes plain text back to disk when the last editor disconnects.
+CollabMD reads files from disk, uses Yjs for realtime collaboration, and writes plain text back to disk when the last editor disconnects.

 ## Usage